axonivy/maven-image-text-plugin/README.md

-# Maven Plugins
+# Maven Image Text Plugin

-Helper maven plugins to build the Axon Ivy Platform
+This plugin is used to change text on images at build time.